Pay for Delete Letter: How To Repair Your Credit Report

 Please be aware that this isn’t an acceptance or acknowledgment of the debt.
 This isn’t a promise of payment unless you respond.
 However, I’m ready to compromise in exchange for your agreement to the terms listed below in writing:

-I’m offering a pay [$xx as debt settlement/ debt in full].
+I’m offering a pay [$xx as debt settlement/debt in full].

 In return, you agree to remove the information related to this debt from the credit reporting agencies.

-You agree to not report this debt as “settled account” or “paid collection.”
+You agree not to report this debt as “settled account” or “paid collection.”

 This offer will only be valid if I receive a response within fifteen business days.
 I look forward to your cooperation.